Glenn Creamer: Philanthropy

 Creamer serves as chairman of the Catholic Relief Services Foundation, which raises funds to support the work of Catholic Relief Services.
 CRS works in over 100 countries.

-Creamer is chairman of the World Affairs Councils of America, based in Washington DC.
-WACA is the nation’s largest nonpartisan grassroots organization dedicated to engaging the American public in foreign affairs.
+Creamer is chairman of the World Affairs Councils of America, based in Washington D.C.
+WACA is the nation's largest nonpartisan grassroots organization dedicated to engaging the American public in foreign affairs.

 Creamer is president of the Thomas Becket Foundation at Brown University.
-He also serves on the boards of the Rhode Island School of Design Museum, Mustard Seed Communities, and the American Friends of Jamaica.
-He is a member of the board of dean’s advisors at the Harvard Business School.
+He also serves on the boards of the Rhode Island School of Design Museum, the Norton Museum of Art, Mustard Seed Communities, and the American Friends of Jamaica.
+Additionally, he is a member of the Board of Dean's Advisors at the Harvard Business School and a member of the Council on Foreign Relations.